jamesplease/timeline-utils/docs/guides/concepts.md

 A **normalized value** is a number between 0 and 1 that maps [linearly](https://en.wikipedia.org/wiki/Linear_function) to some other value.

 Normalized values are best understood with an example.
 Consider a particular DOM element on a webpage that has a width of 600px.
 You could define a `normalizedWidth` for this node that goes from 0 to 1, where 0 represents "0px" and 1 represents "600px".
-You can think of a normalized value as a percentege, where 0 represents 0%, and 1 represents 100%.
+You can think of a normalized value as a percentage, where 0 represents 0%, and 1 represents 100%.

 This idea can be useful if you want to, say, draw a line at the end of the DOM element.
 You could say: "draw a line at `normalizedWidth: 1`".
 This allows you to draw a line even in situations where you don't know, or don't care to know, the _actual_ width of the element.